Mold: The Hidden Allergy Problem

 Other research has found that children who live in a home with visible mold and a history of water damage, contributing to Sick Building Syndrome, have as much as double the rate of asthma—even if their parents don't suffer from the disease.

 Asthma and mold are a hazardous combination.
-Most kids with asthma are allergic to mold, and they tend to react more severely to molds than they do to other triggers.
+Most kids with asthma are allergic to mold and tend to react more severely to molds than to other triggers.

 Mold Allergy Symptoms in Children